-Marco Polo is named after the famous Venetian explore Marco Polo and is involving a Blockchain consortium R3, trade finance company TradeIX and several global banks.
+Marco Polo is named after the famous Venetian explorer Marco Polo and is involving a Blockchain consortium R3, trade finance company Tradex and several global banks.
 Others involved since the launching of the project in September 2017 include BNP, Commerzbank and ING, Standard Chartered, DNB and OP Financial Group as well as third-party players, including credit insurers, logistics companies and more.

 The post-shipping trade finance platform is built with R3's distributed ledger technology product Corda and delivered via TradeIX's open TIX platform, a blockchain-based system of applications and tools for trade finance.
 It also uses Microsoft Azure solution to help with speed.
 Basically, the platform uses distributed ledger technology to manage data and enable smart contracts in order to make trade finance more secure, efficient and transparent.

-Basically, with Marco Polo, trade networks, systems and entities can use the platform for end-to-end, real-time, seamless connectivity and real time trade links.
-It eliminates data silos and removes inefficiencies and discrepancies by encouraging free flow of information.
-It is an open-standard technology infrastructure for banks, credit insurers, shipping and logistic providers, B2B networks and other technology providers.
+Basically, with Marco Polo, trade networks, systems and entities can use the platform for end-to-end, real-time, seamless connectivity and real-time trade links.
+It eliminates data silos and removes inefficiencies and discrepancies by encouraging the free flow of information.
+It is an open-standard technology infrastructure for banks, credit insurers, shipping and logistics providers, B2B networks and other technology providers.

 Moving forward, the Marco Polo trade finance initiative then kicked off the piloting and hopes to add in more banks and third-party service providers such as insurers, ERP providers, and logistics firms.

 Digital Trade Chain is a blockchain trade finance for corporate clients launched by a joint venture of nine European banks.
 This would advance the earlier 2017 initiative by some of Europe’s biggest banks who joined behind KBC’s blockchain prototype to help SMEs increase trade across the continent.